redis/redis-doc/topics/rediscli.md

 into a simpler form to read.

-Nothing special is needed for running the CLI in interactive mode - just lunch it without any arguments and you are in:
+Nothing special is needed for running the CLI in interactive mode - just launch it without any arguments and you are in:

     $ redis-cli
     127.0.0.1:6379> ping